6 Home Upgrades You Can Skip When Selling Your Home

 6) Replacing a bedroom.

 The same goes for a home office conversion.
 Even though we’ve seen an increase in remote work since the pandemic, a home office isn’t a necessity on everyone’s list and can be a costly mistake if you convert space to accommodate one.
 If your “home office” space is really a bedroom, don’t advertise it as such.
-Bedrooms often equal value, so list the largest number of bedrooms you can and let potential buyers imagine what they can do with the extra room.
+Bedrooms are often equal value, so list the largest number of bedrooms you can and let potential buyers imagine what they can do with the extra room.

-In 5 Home Upgrades That Aren’t Worth the Money, we learn that
+In 5 Home Upgrades That Aren’t Worth the Money, we learn that.

 "In the hunt for space, many homeowners start knocking down walls to expand a walk-in closet or increase the size of the master bathroom.
 While you might think that a oversized closet or massive bathroom will help sell the place, you should never do this at the expense of limiting the number of bedrooms.
 A three-bedroom house is going to sell better than a two-bedroom home, no matter how large the closets are.”